Therapeutic Touch®

 Therapeutic Touch is a gentle, non-invasive therapy that aims to balance a person’s energies in order to enhance the body’s natural healing abilities.
 Despite what the name suggests, Therapeutic Touch differs from massage and other touch-based therapies in that actual physical touch is optional.

-Rather, it relies on practitioners tapping into the ‘compassionate use of universal energy[1]’ to help to release blockages in the person’s energy field.
-In line with other energy medicine therapies, it is premised on the foundation that the free circulation of energy is essential to health and wellbeing.
-It is also based on the philosophy that our bodies have an innate ability to heal itself, and the role of the practitioner is to revitalise the person’s own healing mechanisms.
+Rather, it relies on practitioners tapping into the ‘compassionate use of universal energy[1]’ to help release blockages in the person’s energy field.
+In line with other energy medicine therapies, it is premised on the foundation that the free circulation of energy is essential to health and well-being.
+It is also based on the philosophy that our bodies have an innate ability to heal themselves, and the role of the practitioner is to revitalise the person’s healing mechanisms.

 In Australia, the peak body for Therapeutic Touch in Australia is the Therapeutic Touch Association of Australasia[4].
 Their accreditation program is based on international standards, and all qualified and registered practitioners are required to engage in continuing professional development.